 - Standard Chartered: Strong presence in Asia, Africa, and the Middle East.
 Offers cross-border and domestic wires for businesses.

-- Wells Fargo: Popular in the U.S. for domestic and international wire transfers, with tailored services for businesses.
+- Wells Fargo: Popular in the U.S. for domestic and international wire transfers, with tailored services for commercial clients.

 - Deutsche Bank: Trusted in Europe and globally for corporate wire payments and treasury solutions.

-- DBS Bank: Leading bank in Asia offering wire transfers with real-time tracking and business tools.
+- DBS Bank: Leading bank in Asia offering wire transfers with real-time tracking and digital tools for business payment management.

 3. Cheques

-Cheques are a traditional form of payment that can be used for large amount money transfers, although many businesses are moving away from paper cheques and towards electronic payments.
+Cheques are a traditional payment method that can be used for large amount money transfers, although many businesses are moving away from paper cheques and towards electronic payments.
 Cheques are easy to use, but slower and less secure than other mass payment options.

 4. Digital Wallet Payments

-Digital wallet payments offer businesses an easy way to send large amount money transfers to individuals or groups using a digital wallet.
+Digital wallet payments offer businesses an easy way to send large amounts of money to individuals or groups using a digital wallet platform.
 While traditionally used for smaller transfers, many digital wallets now support larger business transactions, especially for paying freelancers, remote teams, or digital vendors.

-They offer fast, convenient, and often low-cost transfers, though limits and fees can vary by platform.
+They offer fast, convenient, and often low-cost transfers, though limits, fees, and supported currencies can vary by platform.

 - PayPal Business: Widely accepted with options for mass payouts and invoice payments.